microsoft/FluidFramework/packages/dds/tree/docs/Tree Content APIs.md

 This API focuses on providing an API that is concise, intuitive and discoverable for developers familiar with JavaScript objects.

-It is designed so that it is possible to generate friendly schemaaware Typescript types for it.
+It is designed so that it is possible to generate friendly schema aware TypeScript types for it.

 Includes Editing.